jamesbdunlop/jamesbdunlop.github.io/_posts/maya/om2/2018-04-07-convertResetSkintoMPxCommand.md

 <br>
 And here it is in all it's glory converted to a maya command that has a working undo!
 So I don't have to copy paste a huge chunk of data into the script editor anymore.
-I can load an unload it like a c++ plugin using  cmds.resetSkinClusters()
+I can load an unload it like a c++ plugin and call it using  cmds.resetSkinClusters()

 {% gist b1b5ab6449aede037d0d532e7d106df1 %}